ASD Lanciano Calcio 1920: Derbies

-Both Virtus Lanciano and Lanciano 1920 (the latter sometimes just known as Lanciano) still competes in youth sector as of 2020–21 season.
+Both Virtus Lanciano and Lanciano 1920 (the latter sometimes just known as Lanciano) still compete in the youth sector as of the 2020–21 season.
 In the 2017–18 Prima Categoria season, the first team of Lanciano Calcio 1920, also had city derbies with Athletic Lanciano.
 In the same season, there is the 4th Lanciano club, Lanciano F.C., which played in Terza Categoria, renamed from Guastameroli at the start of that season.
 Athletic Lanciano also claimed as a successor of Virtus Lanciano by the form of wearing the jersey of Virtus Lanciano directly, instead of its own "red-black" strip design.